 - Need help adapting your UURAF submission to the Undergraduate Research Experience (URE) Module?
 Review this example.

 - Review "Introduction to UURAF" to better understand what UURAF is, the registration process, ways to prepare for UURAF, along with where to find additional resources.

 Once you have submitted your registration, you will immediately receive a confirmation email sent to your MSU account (Note: if you forward your MSU email to a Gmail account, it is likely the confirmation email will be in your spam folder).
 If you do not receive an email, your registration has not been submitted properly and you should submit it again.

 Approximately 3 weeks after registration closes, you will receive an email indicating the time and location of your presentation (if applicable).
 You are responsible for reviewing this information in a timely manner and contacting the MSU Undergraduate Research Office if you have a conflict.
 We try our best to work out class conflicts with advance notice.

-- If you get a "Bad Request" error on the registration website, please clear your cache and cookies, then try again.
+- If you get a "Bad Request" error on the registration website, please clear your cache and cookies or use another browser; then try again.

 - Due to scheduling and space constraints, students may only participate in a maximum of two (2) UURAF programs.
 The programs must be distinct from each other (i.e. different titles and abstracts).